anspar/arag/README.md

 Tutorials -> [Youtube](https://www.youtube.com/embed/6gErdx-llSg?list=PLynQF5IaLl6HypAzcdlxSqBdPshRNXtS6)

 ## Usage
+Create new project

     arag new <project name>

-live rendering and reloading of the project
+Live rendering and reloading of the project

     arag show

-package the project into a single html file, remove development dependencies
+Package the project into a single html file and remove development dependencies

     arag release
 ## Dev